GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 !!! info ""

 Generally, refers to the process of aligning all sequences in a given set against each other, rather than aligning them to a single reference sequence.
-We begin with an alignment with `wfmash`.
+PGGB begins with an alignment with `wfmash` for the input gemomes.
 This compares all sequences to each other and finds the best N mappings for each.
 It produces base-level alignments.

 ![bacterial-pangenome](theme_figures/PGGB_workflow_2_small.png)